Pasta (TV series)

-Pasta (Korean: 파스타) is a 2010 Korean television series starring Gong Hyo-jin, Lee Sun-kyun, Lee Hanee and Alex Chu.
+Pasta (Korean: 파스타) is a 2010 South Korean television series starring Gong Hyo-jin, Lee Sun-kyun, Lee Hanee and Alex Chu.
 The workplace romantic comedy is about the dreams and struggles of a young woman who aspires to become an elite chef.
 It aired on MBC from January 4 to March 9, 2010 on Mondays and Tuesdays at 21:55 for 20 episodes.

 Synopsis

 Seo Yoo-kyung started her career as a kitchen assistant at La Sfera restaurant for 3 years.
 Her dream is to become an Italian cuisine chef.
 She eventually works her way up to become a chef.
 One day, the La Sfera restaurant newly hires Choi Hyun-wook, a chef who went to culinary school in Italy.
 Upon his arrival, the female chefs are fired one by one and Yoo-kyung finds herself to be the last woman standing.
 She's fired several times but comes up with ways to be rehired by Choi Hyun-wook.
 Eventually she's rehired permanently when she wins a blind taste contest.
 The newly hired president, Kim San hires his friend and celebrity chef Sae-young as a co-head chef to work with Hyun-wook.
 It turns out that Sae-young and Hyun-wook used to date each other when they were both studying at the Italian culinary school.
 But they broke up after Sae-young sabotaged his wine by boiling it to win a cooking contest.
 They turn into rivals and try to outdo each other in making the finest Italian cuisine.
 Working alongside two celebrity chefs, Yoo-kyung feels small and insignificant.
 She gradually develops feelings for the charismatic Hyun-wook.
 However, restaurant owner Kim San begins to become attracted to the spunky Yoo-kyung and the relationships between them become fraught with complexities.